pip-services/pip-services-docs/content/en/python/mongodb/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-mongodb-python"
 no_list: true
 description: >
-    MongoDB components for Pip.Services in Python
+    MongoDB components for Pip.Services in Python.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
 It provides a set of components used to implement MongoDB persistence.
 ---